 As you wander, be sure to drop in somewhere for that coffee and cake I’m so fond of.
 That’s pretty much top of my recommended experiences.

-As a source of conversation or just contemplation, these cafés have produced great art and literature, catalysed political and philosophical movements, and precipitated the rise and fall of empires.
-I’m only slightly exaggerating.
+The traditional Viennese coffee house remains one of humanity’s better creations.
+As places for conversation and contemplation, these cafés produced great art and literature, catalysed political and philosophical movements, and precipitated the rise and fall of nations.
+(I’m only slightly exaggerating.)

 The question is…where do you drop into?